Find Help for Complex Accident Cases

 This lack of transparency makes it difficult to determine what to expect from a settlement.
 There will likely be a long and extensive investigation into who was responsible for the accident.
 For example, rideshare companies are more likely to accept responsibility if your driver is to blame.
 Further, your settlement will depend on the extent of your injuries.
 Did you have surgery?
 Will you need additional medical treatment in the future?
 Perhaps you have even lost wages due to your recovery.
 A thorough recording of all of this information will be necessary to build a strong case.

-At Huber Thomas & Marcelle, we know that car accidents can have life-changing effects for you and your family.
+At Huber Thomas Law, we know that car accidents can have life-changing effects for you and your family.
 We work hard to obtain the fairest settlement based on all factors.
 Remember, we are your advocates when it comes to dealing with rideshare companies and any associated insurance companies.
 We help you navigate insurance claims, hospital bills, and more.
 At every step, we clearly explain what's going on, so you always have the information you need about your case.

 Our Approach at Huber, Thomas & Marcelle